Saturday, February 26, 2011

 Weeping Blue Atlas Cedar

-The winter of 2010-2011 has proven to be especially harsh on the landscape.
+Some winters have been known to be unusually harsh on the landscape.
 I for one have been getting a lot of questions regarding winter burn on weeping and upright Blue Atlas Cedar as well as on Cryptomeria and Golden Oriental Spruce.
 The narrow needles on these evergreens can be prone to dehydration due to the drying effect of winter winds that can cause the needles to appear brown.
-The intense snow and reflection of rays from the sun this particular winter has also magnified this effect.
+The intense snow and reflection of rays from the sun can also magnify this effect.

 Just an added note that the needles of Cryptomeria japonica do turn a bronze color in winter which is perfectly normal.
-I have found that this year there has also been an increased number of fallen branches and browning of needles and branches; however, the winter winds seem to be nature's way of giving the trees a good cleaning out.
+I have found that with the severe weather there has also been an increased number of fallen branches and browning of needles and branches; however, the winter winds seem to be nature's way of giving the trees a good cleaning out.
 In the spring sunlight will be able to reach the inner portion of these evergreens and cause the trees to push out new growth.

-There may be some winter burn and dead branches on your Oriental Spruce as well from this winter.
-In spring is best to cut out the dead branches and the browned needles should recover once water moves back into the cells and chlorophyll causes the plant to re-gain its color.
+There may be some winter burn and dead branches on your Oriental Spruce as well from the winter's winds and snow.
+Spring is the best time to cut out any dead branches and the browned needles should recover once water moves back into the cells and chlorophyll causes the plant to re-gain its color.

 It is not recommended to spray the above-mentioned trees with anti-desiccant because it has been known to change the beautiful color of these trees.
 When in doubt always ask a tree professional.